-I was so ecstatic to play Yamazaki’s route because unlike the other romanceable characters in Kyoto Winds, Yamazaki was the only one who didnt make it to Edo. (╥﹏╥) (Hint: He died in the battlefield).
+I was so ecstatic to play Yamazaki’s route because unlike the other romanceable characters in Kyoto Winds, Yamazaki was the only one who didn’t make it to Edo. (╥﹏╥) (Hint: He died on the battlefield).
 Yamazaki (in Kyoto Winds) only survived in two routes: his and Okita’s.
 That said, Playing Yamazaki’s route was such a treat in Edo Blossoms, because… you know, he’s alive and breathing for a change! (cackles).
-His route was rather short though, I remember finishing it way too quick compared to others.
+His route was rather short though.
+I remember finishing it way too quickly, compared to others.
 Needless to say, I love Yamazaki’s character to bits.
-I still hold my ground when I say, he’s such a good match for Chizuru, both of them complement each other really well.
-His good ending was a little predictable but gosh, it was too perfect, I wouldn’t have it in any other way!
+I still hold my ground when I say he’s such a good match for Chizuru and both of them complement each other well.
+His ‘good ending’ was a little predictable but gosh, it was too perfect that I wouldn’t have it in any other way!

 Kissing CG: YES

-CV: Mamoru Miyano – Akito (Ayakashi Koi Gikyoku), Light Yagami (Death Note), Tokiya (Utapri), Okabi Rintarou (Steins Gate)
+CV: Mamoru Miyano – Akito (Ayakashi Koi Gikyoku), Light Yagami (Death Note), Tokiya (Utapri), Okabe Rintarou (Steins Gate)

-I’ve been reading a lot of mixed reviews regarding Iba’s route in Edo Blossoms from western gamers.
-We either hate him or love him in his route.
-Why tho?
-Is it because of his obsessive crush with Chizuru, or is it because of his
+I’ve been reading a lot of mixed reviews regarding Iba’s route in Edo Blossoms.
+What’s with all the hate with this route anyway?
+Is it because of his obsessive crush on Chizuru, or is it because of his

-rapey demon hand? lol As an Iba bias,(˙꒳˙) I don’t really find his route, in any way shape or form, offensive nor creepy, towards the main protagonist.
+rapey demon hand? lol As an Iba apologist,(˙꒳˙) I don’t really find his character, in any way shape, or form, offensive nor creepy, towards Chizuru.
 The reason for his “odd” behavior was thoroughly explained in his story and was even foreshadowed a few times during his first chapters.
-OR perhaps, I just really have awful taste in men (lmao) To be quite honest, I’ve actually enjoyed Iba’s route fully.
-I thought it was pretty good.
-It was dark, yes but his character depth was strikingly beautiful.
-I love how Iba struggles with his own demons but at the same time continues to fight for his beliefs echoing Hijikata & the Shinsengumi’s dedication and will power.
+Yes, his route may seem a little dark, however, his character depth was strikingly beautiful.
+I love how Iba struggles with his own demons but at the same time continues to fight for his beliefs echoing Hijikata & the Shinsengumi’s dedication and willpower.
 He has the nicest bittersweet ending and (i think) it could’ve been better if they’ve extended his epilogue.